I-dle: 2022: I Never Die, first world tour and I Love

 On September 14, it was announced that (G)I-dle is scheduled to release their fifth Korean EP, I Love, on October 17.
 The album took the form of a vintage Hollywood-inspired concept and was heavily inspired by the late actress Marilyn Monroe.
-The lead single, "Nxde," topped all real-time charts in South Korea and achieved their second perfect all-kill (PAK) of 2022, making (G)I-dle the fourth group in K-pop history to have multiple PAKs within the same year, after 2NE1 (2011), Big Bang (2015) and Twice (2016).
+The lead single, "Nxde", topped all real-time charts in South Korea and achieved their second perfect all-kill (PAK) of 2022, making (G)I-dle the fourth group in K-pop history to have multiple PAKs within the same year, after 2NE1 (2011), Big Bang (2015) and Twice (2016).
 In Taiwan, the song topped the Billboard Taiwan Songs.
 In the United States, "Nxde" ranked at number 39 on Mediabase Top 40 Radio airplay charts and debuted at number 40 on the US Billboard Pop Airplay chart, making them the first act from an independent label to chart with a non-English song.
 The album became a commercial success for the group, recording number seventy-one on the Billboard 200, ranked first in 40 countries worldwide in the iTunes Top Album category, surpassed 678,000 copies in Initial Chodong sales, and recorded a growth rate of about 284% from previous released.
 The music video for "Nxde" garnered 24 million views within 24 hours of its release, and exceeded 100 million views on the seventeenth day (November 4) of release, breaking the record for the shortest period among fourth-generation girl groups.
 The music video became (G)I-dle's eighth music video with 100 million views, setting a record for the most song to achieve that milestone by a fourth-generation girl group.
-The song earned eleven music show wins and first place for three consecutive weeks on Show!
+The song earned twelve music show wins and first place for three consecutive weeks on Show!
 Music Core and Inkigayo, making it the group's most wins after "Hwaa" (2021).

 On December 16, (G)I-dle collaborated with Steve Aoki for a remix version of "Nxde".
 A visualizer video for the song was released the same day.
 On December 31, (G)I-dle released For Neverland, an interactive virtual reality (VR) concert released for free, exclusively on Pico Video in ten countries, including Malaysia.
 Pico produces the show in collaboration with Vive Studios, a leading AI-based metaverse content art tech company in Korea, making this the first interactive VR K-pop concert.
 (G)I-dle was the tenth most-streamed K-pop artists globally and fourth most-streamed K-pop girl group globally on Spotify in 2022.

-In 2023, (G)I-dle made their Taiwan television debut with their appearance on Taiwan's public broadcaster TTV Chinese New Year's Eve special program, 2023 Super Star as South Korea representative and the finale act of the show.